dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 The reason for this is that some characters with certain fonts are difficult to distinguish.

-The clearest example are 1, I l, 0 and O.
+The clearest example are 1, I, l, 0 and O.

 If this document has been rendered in a way that you can't differentiate between the above charactesrs please get an updates version or go to the course's website to get a different or updated version: